 - Some lightly beaten eggs help glue this appetizer together.
 Reserve a bit to paint over the top layer of crescent rolls to provide a nice sheen.

-- Sprinkle with grated Parmesan and bake!
+- Sprinkle with grated Parmesan for a boost of flavor on the crust.

 - Antipasto Platter from Nutmeg Nanny